February 22-24, 2023

-Ongoing for more than 10 years, the NYUAD Center for Genomics and System Biology Annual Symposium is one of the leading symposium on modern biology in the region.
+Ongoing for more than 10 years, the NYUAD Center for Genomics and System Biology Annual symposia is one of the leading symposium on modern biology in the region.

 In the center’s research programs, the organizers apply cutting-edge genomic technology and systems-level approaches to areas including biodiversity, the complexity of neuronal systems, chemical & functional genomics, cells, development and diseases, synthetic biology, and food security.
 Each year, internationally distinguished speakers are invited to reflect diverse research areas.

 For details regarding the Genomics and Systems Biology XII symposium scheduled on February 21-23, 2024, click this link.

 A panel discussion for postdoctoral associates and research scientists delivered by Stéphane Boissinot, Claude Desplan, Kirsten Sadler Edepli from New York University Abu Dhabi, and Michael Dorrity from The European Molecular Biology Laboratory.
 This workshop provided NYUAD researchers the opportunity to learn the best practices and processes for applying for faculty positions.